PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 *You will only be changing "enchantment-custom" and "enchantment-custom-2d", as I plan to keep "enchantment" and "enchantment-2d" as consistent folders for modcharts to reference if they want.*

 - Head on to the Customization folder and build your own customized noteskin.
 Keep opening the noteskin variant folders that you prefer until you eventually see the "enchantment-custom" and/or "enchantment-custom-2d" folders.
-- Copy the "enchantment-custom" and/or "enchantment-custom-2d" folders, then paste and replace files inside the NoteSkins/dance folder, then restart the game to apply the variant.
+- Copy those "enchantment-custom" and/or "enchantment-custom-2d" folders.
+- In the NotITG game folder, go to NoteSkins/dance folder, then paste the folders and replace files, then restart the game to apply the variant.

 https://github.com/user-attachments/assets/9a687f11-449d-4427-a3dd-2f0fb5fd7b50